Machine Learning and Transformers for Thyroid Carcinoma Diagnosis: A Review: Future research directions

-2mm \textbf{(c) \Acf{DRL}: } \ac{RL}, a branch of \ac{ML} \cite{gueriani2023deep}, enables agents to navigate and make decisions in evolving environments by engaging in a learning cycle of trial and error, observation, and interaction.
+\textbf{(c) \Acf{DRL}: } \Ac{RL}, a branch of \ac{ML} \cite{kheddar2024reinforcement}, enables agents to navigate and make decisions in evolving environments by engaging in a learning cycle of trial and error, observation, and interaction.
 The interest in leveraging \ac{RL} for diagnosing untreatable diseases and enhancing the support for medical decision-making processes has grown recently.
-For example, Balaprakash et al. (2019) \cite{balaprakash2019scalable} apply \ac{RL} in cancer data classification, whereas Li et al. (2020) \cite{li2020deep} explore the use of deep \ac{RL} for lymph node set segmentation.
-In the approach by Li et al. (2020) \cite{li2020deep}, pseudo-ground truths are created using RECIST-slices, facilitating the simultaneous tuning of lymph node bounding boxes through the collaborative efforts of a segmentation network and a policy network.
+For example, Balaprakash et al. \cite{balaprakash2019scalable} apply \ac{RL} in cancer data classification, whereas Li et al. \cite{li2020deep} explore the use of deep \ac{RL} for lymph node dataset segmentation.
+In this approach, pseudo-ground truths are created using RECIST-slices, facilitating the simultaneous tuning of lymph node bounding boxes through the collaborative efforts of a segmentation network and a policy network.

-2mm \textbf{(d) \Acf{DTL}: } \ac{TL} is recognized as an effective approach to reduce overfitting and improve the precision of diagnostic tools \cite{kerdjidj2023uncovering,kheddar2023deepIDS,himeur2023video}.
-This technique applies knowledge acquired from one domain to solve related issues in another, such as shortening the duration of training and minimizing the amount of data needed \cite{kheddar2023deep,sayed2023time}.
+\textbf{(d) \Acf{DTL}: } \Ac{DTL} is recognized as an effective approach to reduce overfitting and improve the precision of diagnostic tools \cite{kerdjidj2023uncovering,himeur2023video}.
+This technique applies the knowledge acquired from one domain to solve related issues in another, such as shortening the duration of training and minimizing the amount of data needed \cite{kheddar2023deep,sayed2023time}.
 It is particularly useful in diagnosing \ac{TG}.
 For example, the Enhance-Net model, described in \cite{narayan2023enhance}, could act as a foundational model to boost the efficacy of a targeted \ac{DL} model aimed at analyzing medical images in real-time.
 Furthermore, in \cite{liu2017classification}, the research focuses on identifying pertinent characteristics of benign and malignant nodules using \acp{CNN}.
 By transferring insights from generic data to a dataset of \ac{US} images, they achieve a fusion of hybrid semantic deep features.
-The application of transfer learning has also proven beneficial in categorizing images of thyroid nodules, as shown in \cite{song2019ultrasound}.
-Additional studies on this topic include \cite{yu2020lymph,kwon2020ultrasonographic, wang2019using,ma2019thyroid,sundar2018exploring}.
+The application of transfer learning has also proven beneficial in categorizing images of \acp{TN}, as shown in \cite{song2019ultrasound}.